 Housing costs in Huntington Station are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.

 Unlike some towns, Huntington Station isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Huntington Station are a mix of both white- and blue-collar jobs.
 Overall, Huntington Station is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Huntington Station who work in sales jobs (12.16%), office and administrative support (10.92%), and maintenance occupations (9.05%).
+There are especially a lot of people living in Huntington Station who work in office and administrative support (10.71%), sales jobs (10.69%), and food service (9.96%).

 The most common language spoken in Huntington Station is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and French.